boundlessdigital/aws-appsync-events-websockets-client-go/README.md

 1.  **AWS Account:** You need an active AWS account.
 2.  **AppSync Events API:** An AppSync API configured for the Events protocol.
 This is different from a GraphQL API.
     *   You will need the **AppSync API URL** (e.g., `https://<api-id>.appsync-api.<region>.amazonaws.com/event`) and the **Realtime Service URL** (e.g., `wss://<api-id>.appsync-realtime-api.<region>.amazonaws.com/event/realtime`).
 3.  **IAM Permissions:** The AWS credentials used by the client must have an IAM policy attached that grants permissions to interact with your AppSync Events API.
+This client handles the AWS Signature Version 4 (SigV4) signing process, which targets the `/event` path of your AppSync HTTP endpoint as detailed in the [AWS AppSync Events API WebSocket protocol documentation](https://docs.aws.amazon.com/appsync/latest/eventapi/event-api-websocket-protocol.html).

-A minimal policy might look like this:
+    A minimal IAM policy should grant the following actions:
+    *   `appsync:Connect`: Required to establish the WebSocket connection.
+    *   `appsync:Subscribe`: Required to subscribe to specific event channels.
+    *   `appsync:PublishEvents`: Required to publish messages to event channels.

+    Here is an example policy structure:

     ```json
     {